 2. Wash your hair regularly with clean, organic products.

-A good, natural shampoo will cleanse the hair and scalp without over-cleaning and help remove any build up that might have accumulated throughout the summer (chlorine from pools, smog-filled air, etc.).
-Additionally, strong, shiny, healthy hair starts in the follicle and is fed through the blood circulation.
+A good, natural shampoo will cleanse the hair and scalp without over-cleaning and help remove any build-up that might have accumulated throughout the summer.
+Additionally, strong, shiny, healthy hair starts in the follicle and is fed through the blood.

-Cleansing hair regularly removes dirt, pollution and unbalanced oil that clogs the follicle.
-When the follicle is clogged, it can't breathe.
-This leads to weaker hair, reduced stimulation and decreased nutrient intake.
+Cleansing hair regularly removes dirt, pollution, and unbalanced oil that clogs the follicle.
+When the follicle is clogged, it can leads to weaker hair, reduced stimulation, and decreased nutrient uptake, and increased hair fallout.

 3. Cut your hair regularly.

-The worst thing you can do for your hair is skip trims.
+The worst thing you can do for your hair is skipping trims.
 Rather than picking apart your split ends when bored, cut 'em off.
-Split ends can't be repaired, and if they're not cut off regularly, hair will start to split even faster as it grows.
+Split ends can't be repaired and if they're not removed completely, the hair will start to split even faster as it grows.
 If you're holding onto your split ends because you don't want to "lose length," remember that you're actually contributing to your hair looking shorter because it's constantly breaking.
-Think of split ends as an infection that can only be fought with regular trims.

 4. Keep your hair soft and protected.

 A simple trick to keep your hair shiny and healthy is to dab a little oil on your strands when they're dry.
-This will allow the oil to absorb, strengthen, protect and moisturize your hair before you shampoo or go swimming.
-Applying oil to damp hair can help as well, sealing in micro amounts of moisture.
-Use a small amount of camelina, coconut, jojoba, grape seed or sunflower.
+This will allow the oil to absorb, strengthen, protect, and moisturize your hair before you shampoo or go swimming.
+Applying oil to damp hair can help as well, sealing down the cuticle and creating a barrier.
+Use a small amount of camelina, coconut, jojoba, grapeseed, or sunflower oil.

 5. Cut back on heat styling.

 Instead of reaching for the blow dryer/curling iron/straightener, go natural!
-Not only should you embrace the natural texture and shape of your hair, but experimenting with different natural products can help bring out texture, wave, curl and volume you might not have even realized you had hiding behind all that heat styling.
-The excessive heat from tools like that raise and chip the cuticle, depleting moisture causing damage to hair (see tip #1!).
+Embrace the natural texture and shape of your hair and experiment with different natural products to help bring out your texture, wave, curl, and volume.
+The excessive heat from tools causes the cuticle to raise and chip.

 6. Avoid pulling your hair up or back.

-It’s easy to just throw your hair up in a bun or ponytail for a quick fix, but forcing your mane into an elastic can really damage it.
-Let your hair relax in the direction it wants to go: down.
-If you find you're always reaching for a hair tie, maybe it's time to experiment with a short style!
+It’s easy to just throw your hair up in a bun or ponytail for a quick fix, but forcing your hair into an elastic band can really damage it.